Beraliv/beraliv.dev/packages/blog2/src/content/2021-04-28-chainable-options.md

 The whole `yargs` example is available here – https://tsplay.dev/wXQJ1N 👏

-We correctly infer `string | undefined` for known options and `unknown` for unknown option ✅
+We correctly inferred `string | undefined` for known options and `unknown` for unknown option ✅

-Have a nice day ☀️
+Thank you for your time and have a nice day ☀️